junxit/us-congress-bills-110/metadata.md

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2008-07-15 — [House 110-2-489](votes/house-110-2-0489.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (423–0)

 ## Actions

 - 2008-06-10 — Introduced in House
 - 2008-06-10 — Introduced in House
 - 2008-06-10 — Referred to the House Committee on Education and Labor.
+- 2008-07-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-07-15 — Considered as unfinished business. (consideration: CR H6531-6532)
+- 2008-07-15 — Considered under suspension of the rules. (consideration: CR H6498-6500)
+- 2008-07-15 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1259.
+- 2008-07-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-15 — Mr. Bishop (NY) moved to suspend the rules and agree to the resolution, as amended.
+- 2008-07-15 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 489). (text: CR H6498)
+- 2008-07-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 489).(text: CR H6498)